joshuaebowling/node-web-scraper/book.md

 11 And when they heard it, they were glad and promised to give him money.
 And he sought an opportunity to betray him.
 11 Ellos se alegraron al oírlo, y prometieron darle dinero.
 Así que él buscaba la ocasión propicia para entregarlo.
 12 And on the first day of Unleavened Bread, when they sacrificed the Passover lamb, his disciples said to him, “Where will you have us go and prepare for you to eat the Passover?”
-12 El primer día de la fiesta de los Panes sin levadura, cuando se acostumbraba sacrificar el cordero de la Pascua, los discípulos le preguntaron a Jesús:
+12 El primer día de la fiesta de los Panes sin levadura, cuando se acostumbraba sacrificar el cordero de la Pascua, los discípulos le preguntaron a Jesús: ―¿Dónde quieres que vayamos a hacer los preparativos para que comas la Pascua?
 13 And he sent two of his disciples and said to them, “Go into the city, and a man carrying a jar of water will meet you.
 Follow him,
-13 Él envió a dos de sus discípulos con este encargo:
+13 Él envió a dos de sus discípulos con este encargo: ―Vayan a la ciudad y les saldrá al encuentro un hombre que lleva un cántaro de agua.
+Síganlo,
 14 and wherever he enters, say to the master of the house, ‘The Teacher says, Where is my guest room, where I may eat the Passover with my disciples?’
 14 y allí donde entre díganle al dueño: “El Maestro pregunta: ¿Dónde está la sala en la que pueda comer la Pascua con mis discípulos?”
 15 And he will show you a large upper room furnished and ready; there prepare for us.”